braincat/api/README.md

 INFO  StructurizrClient - {"message":"OK"}
 ```

+You will also notice that the "Cloud" icon has been replaced with one that says, "On-premises API".

 ![Structurizr](docs/empty-workspace-2.png)

 ### Preparing the local workspace

 With the remote workspace created, you next need to prepare the local Structurizr API.
 You can do this by opening a command prompt and changing to the directory that the Structurizr API is using to store data.
-This directory needs to contain a sub-directory for the workspace, which itself needs to contain a ```key.txt``` and ```secret,txt``` file.
+This directory needs to contain a sub-directory for the workspace, which itself needs to contain a ```key.txt``` and ```secret.txt``` file.
 The contents of these files must correspond to the values shown on your Structrizr dashboard.
 For example.

 ```
 mkdir 18561